googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | VarFixed | centerX | x coordinate for the center of rotation. |
 | VarFixed | centerY | y coordinate for the center of rotation. |

 *__Note:__ Rotation can also be represented using the PaintTransformed table.
-The important difference is in allowing angle to be specified directly in degrees, which is more amenable to smooth variation.*
+The important difference is in allowing an angle to be specified directly in degrees, which is more amenable to smooth variation.*

 #### PaintSkew table (format 9)